kenichi-shibata/golang-test-http/readme.md

 Changing DB
 --------------------
+Currently this application only supports sqlite3 and postgres.

-By default the application uses sqlite file created as `users.db` on the local mounts.
+By default the application uses sqlite3 file created as `users.db` on the local mounts.
 If you want to use a remote SQL DB like RDS.
 Please specify this in the environment variables like

 ```
-docker run -it kenichishibata/golang-http-test --env-file
+docker run --env-file changeme.env -p 8080:8080 -it quay.io/kenichi_shibata/golang-http-test:47f45ec
 ```

 Where your env file will have for postgres
 ```
 export DB_TYPE=postgres